SorensenUCSC/CSE113-2021/overview.md

 ## Class Description

 Welcome to CSE 113: Parallel and Concurrent Programming!
-In this class we will explore one of the most import tools in computer science: the compiler.
-In particular, we will explore how compiler techniques can aid programmers in making their code more efficient on modern processors.
-When you leave this class you should be comfortable writing an optimizing (and safety checking) compiler for a simple programming language.
-We will explore classic topics in static analysis, but also look at modern concepts in automatic parallelization and domain-specific languages.
+In this class we will explore many aspects of parallel computing, from instruction-level parallelism in seemingly sequential programs, to thread-level parallel programs that can efficiently execute across the many cores of today's multiprocessors.
+We will learn how to write programs that execute efficiently and correctly in concurrent environments.
+This class will give you the necessary foundation to solve problems using concurrency: a powerful skillset as today's computers are becoming more and more parallel.

 ## Necessary Background